yufongpeng/AnovaBase.jl/README.md

 │ 1249 │ 2005.0  │ 0.13    │ -0.955  │ 0.043   │ 0.422   │ 0.252   │ 1.42236 │ -0.298  │ Down      │
 │ 1250 │ 2005.0  │ -0.298  │ 0.13    │ -0.955  │ 0.043   │ 0.422   │ 1.38254 │ -0.489  │ Down      │
 ```
 We want to predict if the `Direction` is `Up` or `Down`.
-Let's use logistic regression with and without interaction terms, and compare this two models by Likelihood Ratio Test.
-The checker for nested models is not implemented now, so it should be ensured that the order of models should be sorted by increasing saturation of models.
+Let's use logistic regression with and without interaction terms, and compare this two models by likelihood-ratio test.
+The checker for nested models is not implemented now, so it should be ensured that the later model is more saturated than previous one.
 ```
 julia> glm_full = glm(@formula(Direction ~ Lag1 * Lag2 * Lag3 * Lag4 * Lag5 * Volume), df, Binomial(), LogitLink());